kubernetes/enhancements/keps/sig-apps/5547-integrate-workload-with-job/README.md

 - The scheduler supports `Workload`/`PodGroup`.

 Therefore, for a safe rollout:
-- kube-apiserver must be upgraded first so it can serve `scheduling.k8s.io/v1alpha3` and persist the new `spec.scheduling` field.
+- kube-apiserver must be upgraded first so it includes the v1.37 `batch/v1` Job API changes and can accept and persist the new `spec.scheduling` field.
-- kube-controller-manager can be upgraded before or after the scheduler.
+- kube-controller-manager and kube-scheduler can be upgraded in either order relative to each other;
-- kube-scheduler should be upgraded before or together with kube-controller-manager; gang/topology semantics will not apply until the scheduler is upgraded.
+  both orders are safe.
+Gang/topology semantics simply do not take effect until *both* are upgraded: until the scheduler is upgraded it ignores `schedulingGroup`, and until the controller is upgraded no `Workload`/`PodGroup` is compiled for the scheduler to act on.

 Skew scenarios:
 - **kube-controller-manager new, kube-scheduler old:** the controller compiles `Workload`